taw10/crystfel/libcrystfel/doc/coding.md

     /* The wavelength in Angstrom units */ double wl;

+***Rationale:*** Shorter variable names make it easier to see the overall logical or mathematical structure.

 "Snake case" is preferred over "camel case":

     int model_option;   /* <--- Preferred */
     int modelOption;    /* <--- Discouraged */

+Capitalisation is used for complex type names:

+    UnitCell *cell;

 ### Nested loops